ShoNewman/Mr-Rogers-Neighborhood/README.md

 Test: "It should only return an array with 'Beep' if the number includes 1 and does not include the numbers 2"
 Code: beepBoop(12);
 Expected Output: false;

+Test: "It should only return an array with 'Beep' if the number includes 1 and does not include the numbers 3"
+Code: beepBoop(13);
+Expected Output: false;